adamw/website/content/blog/2013-03-14-dependency-injection-with-scala-macros-auto-wiring.md

     val maxConnections = conf(10)</p></div>
     ";}
 categories:
-  - Dependency Injection
-  - Java
-  - Macros
-  - Scala
+  - dependency injection
-  - Uncategorized
+  - metaprogramming
-  - Weld
+  - macwire

 ---
 You can look at dependency injection as a fancy name for passing parameters to a function (or constructor arguments to a constructor).
 However usually, DI containers do much more than that.
 Among other things, one very nice feature is **auto-wiring**: instantiating the right objects with the right arguments.
 Most popular frameworks ([Spring][1], [Guice][2], [CDI/Weld][3]) accomplish this task at runtime using reflection.